Lean on Me (film): Plot

 Unfortunately, a practice basic skills test fails to garner enough passing students.
 Clark confronts his staff for failing to educate their students and prepare them for the post-high school world.
 Mrs. Levias subsequently confronts Clark, feeling he needs to better empower the students for the test.
-Clark institutes a tutorial program to strengthen academic skills and encourages remedial reading courses on Saturdays so that parents may attend alongside their children if they want or need to.
+Clark institutes a tutoring program to strengthen academic skills and encourages remedial reading courses on Saturdays so that parents may attend alongside their children if they want or need to.

 When the day for the minimum basic skills test finally arrives, the students are much better prepared and filled with a sense of self-worth.
 Before the scores can be calculated, Fire Chief Gaines raids Eastside and discovers the chained doors.
 Clark is arrested for violating fire safety codes.
 That evening, the students gather at the meeting of the Paterson Board of Education, where Barrett, a newly appointed member of the school board, leads the call for Clark's removal.

 The students demand that Clark be released from jail and retained as principal.
 Bottman has Clark released from jail so that he may urge the children to return home for their own safety.
 He is interrupted by assistant principal Joan Levias, who reports that more than 75% of the students have passed the basic skills test.
-He announces the results over his megaphone.
+He announces the results over his bullhorn.

 As a result, the school's current administration remains intact.
 Clark is allowed to keep his job as principal, and he cheerfully tells Bottman that he "can tell the state to go to hell!"
 The students celebrate by breaking into their school song.
 The film ends with Eastside's senior class, including Thomas Sams, graduating amid the closing credits as Clark hands them their diplomas.